In 2013, Bangarra launched a new initiative for youth: Rekindling.

 Communities are chosen based on their interest in supporting the program as well as assessment of need.
 The Rekindling team work closely with community leaders and Elders to cultivate the sharing of local stories, songs and dance.

-If you are a community leader and are interested in bringing the Rekindling program to your area, please download the PDF and submit an application.
+If you are a community leader and are interested in bringing the Rekindling program to your area, please read the Expression of Interest PDF, and complete the Expression of Interest form below.